-Callout LED State Description 2 ACT Off For 6.4 TB disks, indicates that the disk is present but idle.
-2 Solid green For 1.6 TB or 3.2 TB disks, indicates that the disk is present but idle.
-Blinking green Data is being written to or read from the disk.
+Callout LED State Description Blinking green Data is being written to or read from the disk.
 Off DC power and standby power to the module are off.
 3 PWR Solid green DC power to the module is on.
 Blinking green Standby power to the system is on; DC power to the module is off.
 4 UID UID Off No request to identify module activated (normal operation).
-To identify, see "Identifying a System or Component" on page 195.
+To identify, see "Identifying a System or Component" on page 220.
 Solid blue Request to identify module activated; LED illuminates with DC power or with standby power.
-5 5 ATTN Off Indicates one of two scenarios: The module does not need to be replaced.
-The module needs to be replaced, but the module is not safe to remove.
+5 ATTN Off Indicates one of two scenarios: • The module does not need to be replaced. • The module needs to be replaced, but the module is not safe to remove.
 To determine which scenario is true, check the control-panel ear's ATTN LED.
 If that LED is not illuminated, no module in the system needs to be replaced.
 Blinking amber Fault; safe to replace the module.
-LED illuminates with DC power or with standby
+LED illuminates with DC power or with standby power.
+To replace, see "Removing and Replacing a Storage Module" on page 109.